MetabolicAtlas/biohackathon23/README.md

 ### Installation

-#### Elixir 2023 BioHackaton version
+#### ELIXIR 2023 BioHackathon version

 ⚠️ Authentification was not implemented during the hackathon, so the installation procedure is cumbersome.

-Go to the [next section](#user-content-once-orcid-login-is-properly-supported) if you just want to give try: you won't be able to publish the NanoPub, but all the steps before work.
+Go to the [next section](#user-content-once-orcid-login-is-properly-supported) if you just want to give it try: you won't be able to publish the NanoPub, but all the steps before work.

 Installation steps:
 * Install [Tampermonkey](https://www.tampermonkey.net/) browser extension.